namtoki/English/wordlist.md

 unkind:                             I apologized for my unkind comments during the seminar.
 urge:                               His wife strongly urged him to go to counseling to stop smoking.
 urgent:                             Passengers fastened their seat belts when they heard the urgent announcement.
+vanilla:
 vanish:                             The detective tried to find the suspect, but he had vanished.
 vary:                               The criticism about this painting obviously varies from person to person.
 venture:                            Nowadays, major companies are afraid to invest in new business ventures.
+version:
 via:                                The politician remarked that there should be a ban on rice imports via  Southeast Asia.
 villager:                           Many houses collapsed during the earthquake, and hundreds of villagers were killed.
 voyage:                             All the crew knelt down and prayed for a safe voyage.
 wander:                             The knight and his horse wondered over the meadow in the heavy mist.
 weaken:                             Frankly, I think this investment has weakened the company.
 weave:                              The people of this town weave beautiful silk cloth with dragon and lion patterns.
+web:
+weed*:                              grow like a weed
 welfare:                            What kind of welfare system does your company offer? whip*:                              He whipped his horse toward the end of the race and barely beat his competitor.
 whisper:                            They were were whispering, nevertheless, I am sure they were talking about their opposition to the plan.